Watch with us: Salonen conducts Mahler Symphony No. 3

 It’s a work that means a lot to us at the Philharmonia Orchestra.
 Back in 1983, it was the first piece we played with an unknown young Finnish conductor, Esa-Pekka Salonen.
 We hit it off straight away, and he’s been our Principal Conductor since 2008.

 In October 2017, we returned to this epic piece with Esa-Pekka for Mahler 3: Live from London, a live stream project watched by an audience of 126,000 worldwide.
 We also recorded it in 360⁰ video and audio to create a virtual reality experience, enabling anyone to find out how it feels to sit right at the heart of an orchestra in full flow.

-We would like to invite you to join us for a journey into Mahler’s world, as we stream this performance again on YouTube, on Friday 22 May 2020 at 7pm.
-We can’t play for you live at the moment, but we will be there: players who took part in the 2017 performance will introduce the music, share their insights, and answer your questions in the comments during and after the stream.
+We would like to invite you to join us for a journey into Mahler’s world.
+We can’t play for you live at the moment, but we will be there: players who took part in the 2017 performance introduce the music, share their insights, and answer questions in the comments.

 Why not organise a Watch Party with family and friends?
 Open a bottle of wine, settle into the best seat in your house, and we’ll bring the concert to you.

 We have a favour to ask: subscribe to our YouTube channel today.
 Simply click here and hit ‘subscribe’ on the right-hand side.

 Thank you to our Mahler Syndicate members:

 The Philharmonia would like to acknowledge the support of the Gustav Mahler Society UK.